 Only a few minutes from the Monda Castle you have the chance to visit a true winery in all it’s glory!

 The Remsamen winery is run by 2 wine enthusiasts who set their winery up back in 2005 and have since grown to a fully functioning winery and bodega.

 On a trip to this winery you will see the whole process of what it takes to make wine, and of course there is a tasting to be had!

-The grape variety used in this winery is Chardonnay, Merlot and Cabernet Sauvignon, and are produced naturally without chemicals pesticides or artificial fertilizers.
+The grape variety used in this winery is Chardonnay and is produced naturally without chemicals pesticides or artificial fertilizers.

 Please contact reception of the hotel to make a booking for a winery tour, or visit their website for more information.